The following are questions frequently asked by family members and advocates during the conduct process:

-Conduct cases involving students are considered on an individual basis with each involved student.
-The nature and severity of the offense, as well as a student’s conduct history, is taken into consideration when determining sanctions if a student is responsible for violating the Code of Conduct and/or Residential Life Community Standards.
+Conduct cases are considered on an individual basis with each involved student.
+The nature and severity of the offense, as well as a student’s conduct history, is taken into consideration when determining sanctions if a student is responsible for violating the Code of Conduct.
 If your student would like to request a copy of their conduct history prior to an upcoming conduct conference, they can request a Conduct Clearance.

 Can my student appeal a sanction decision?

 When Housing Removal Deferred, Housing Removal, University Probation, Suspension Deferred, Suspension, or Expulsion ARE potential sanctions the Case Administrator will issue a Summary Administrative Review setting forth responsibility, imposed sanctions, and options for resolving the case.
 Your student would then have three (3) business days to request a Sanction Review.
 Sanction Reviews are conducted by the Dean of Students, or designee, who will meet with your student to discuss their rationale for requesting a review of the imposed sanction(s).
 Following the Sanction Review meeting, the Dean of Students, or designee, will issue a written outcome letter outlining if the imposed sanctions are upheld or modified.
 More information on the Sanction Review process is available in the Code of Student Conduct.

 My student was charged by the police.
 Why are they also being charged by the University for a Code Violation?

 The University reserves the right to take action based on any student conduct, regardless of location, that is contrary to the pursuit of the educational mission of the University or that may adversely, distinctly or directly affect the University community and or its international programs.
 Therefore, it is possible for students involved in the Student Conduct process to also be involved in a separate, legal process.